 This IV certification course is specifically designed for RNs and LPNs (licensed practical nurses) and covers techniques and procedures used on a regular basis.
 The course includes classroom lectures in IV techniques, IV therapy and legal aspects of IV administration.
 Clinical rotations, which give students practical applications using catheters, IVs, blood tubes and pumps, are also part of the program.
 Students both observe others and perform IV insertions themselves.
 Graduates are able to identify specific applications for IV therapy.
 Although nurses are already licensed to use IVs, this course often serves as a refresher for licensed nurses.
-It may help an RN quality for Infusion Nurses Corporation's certification exam to become a Certified Registered Nurse Infusionist.
+It may help an RN qualify for Infusion Nurses Corporation's certification exam for the Certified Registered Nurse Infusion credential.

 Updates in IV Therapy

 Nurses and other healthcare providers may take this course as a refresher, as well as to learn about new techniques and devices used in IV therapy.
 In addition, students may examine alternatives to using IVs and the practical applications of these alternatives, including possible complications and legal consequences.
 Typically, this course is offered as a short, one-time class that meets for only a few hours.